How to short sell stocks

 - Shorting can be used for hedging and speculative purposes

-- Alternative methods of short selling stocks include CFD trading and options trading
+- Alternative methods of short-selling stocks include CFD trading, spread betting and options trading

-If you want to practice short selling stocks in a risk-free environment, you can open a demo account with IG and start testing your CFD trading and options trading.
-Or, if you feel ready to start short selling stocks on live markets, you can open an account and be ready to trade in less than five minutes.
+If you want to practice short selling-stocks in a risk-free environment, you can open a demo account with IG and start testing your CFD trading, spread betting and options trading.
+Or, if you feel ready to start short-selling stocks on live markets, you can open an account and be ready to trade in less than five minutes.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.